 We provide backcountry trips using pack llamas to carry gear.
-We provide the kitchen, food and cooking, as well as camp chairs.
-30 lb/person is allotted for personal gear (clothes & camping gear — client provided).
+We provide the kitchen, food and cooking, as well as tent, sleeping pad and camp chairs.
+30 lb/person is allotted for personal gear (clothes & camping gear, including tent and pad).
 The exception to this is the minimalist Goat Rocks trek, only 25 lb/client.
 Our trips are in mountainous areas, which does mean participants should be in good physical condition.
-The trips are 3 to 5 days in length, mostly in non-wilderness areas of the beautiful Gifford Pinchot National Forest.
+The trips are 2 to 5 days in length, mostly in non-wilderness areas of the beautiful Gifford Pinchot National Forest.

 We practice a high level of Leave-No-Trace during the trips.
 We plan ahead, we pack out every scrap of trash, we camp on the most durable surfaces available, we utilize cat-holes (or WAG bags in wilderness areas) for human waste and we manage our llamas to minimize any evidence of activity.